Automattic/wp-cli-cron-control-offload/readme.txt

 == Frequently Asked Questions ==

+= Where is command output captured? =

+`error_log()` is used to store WP-CLI's output (`STDOUT`, `STDERR`, and the exit code), along with basic timing information and the command that was executed.

+= Can this be used with commands that manipulate files? =

+This depends on how the commands are written, and the environment that hosts Cron Control's runner.
+The plugin makes no special accommodations to handle files required by or produced by commands.

 = Why is PHP 7 required? =

 To support arrays in constants set using `define()`, PHP 7 is required.
 These are used to set whitelists and blacklists, though filters are also provided; see below.